 - Prof. Jacques Diezi, pharmacologist, University of Lausanne, Department of Pharmacology and Toxicology;

-- Prof. Jan-Anders Månson, Vice President of the Swiss Federal Institute of Technology (EPFL) in Lausanne, in charge at EPFL for collaboration with Alinghi, Solar Impulse and Hydroptère, President of the International Academy of Sport Science and Technology;
+- Prof. Jan-Anders Månson, former Vice President of the Swiss Federal Institute of Technology (EPFL) in Lausanne, in charge at EPFL for collaboration with Alinghi, Solar Impulse and Hydroptère, President of the International Academy of Sport Science and Technology;

 - Andreas Zuber, Managing Director of AMAG in Bern;